SMTP and bounces

 • Send Batch Size The number of items to send in each batch, after a batch has been sent the result is persisted to the database. (default for SMTP: 5)

 For example, a provider that sends using a REST API might support sending 25 emails in a single call to the API-service.
-It might claim 100 items from the queue (Max Item Per Batch) and then send them them in 4 calls to the service (Send Batch Size).
+It might claim 100 items from the queue (Max Items Per Batch) and then send them in 4 calls to the service (Send Batch Size).

 Another scenario is SMTP, we might want to claim 10 items from the queue (Max Items Per Batch) and ensure that we persist the state after each delivery by setting Send Batch Size to 1.

-Configuration could be internal to the concrete Email Service Provider-implementation but some of them expose settings that you can configure, OR you could implement your own from scratch or by inheriting from an existing provider.
+Configuration could be internal to the concrete Email Service Provider implementation, but some of them expose settings that you can configure.
+You could also implement your own from scratch or by inheriting from an existing provider.

 Worker Manager Configuration (Coordinator)

-The worker manager configuration apply on a higher level will allow you to override batch settings from Email Service Providers.
+The worker manager configuration applies at a higher level and allows you to override batch settings from Email Service Providers.

 The configuration includes:

-• Level of parallelism the number of worker "threads" that the coordinator should spinn up (default: 5).
+• Level of parallelism the number of worker "threads" that the coordinator should spin up (default: 5).

 • Batch Size the maximum batch size for a cycle.
-The lowest between this and the MaxItemsPerBatch on the Email Service Provider is used.
-This settings can be used to limit the load if the Email Service Provider has a very high batch size and your infrastructure is under heavy load during sending. (default: 10)
+The lower value between this and the MaxItemsPerBatch on the Email Service Provider is used.
+This setting can be used to limit the load if the Email Service Provider has a very high batch size and your infrastructure is under heavy load during sending. (default: 10)

 Override defaults

-You can use appsetting.json to override the default values
+You can use appsettings.json to override the default values.
+Place the settings under the NewsletterStudio section:

 {